 In the context of a warming climate, this challenge becomes increasingly urgent.
-Although the impact of climate change on TC frequency remains an open question~\citep[e.g.,][]{sobel2021tropical}, TC intensities are projected to rise.
+Although the impact of climate change on TC frequency remains an open question~\citep[e.g.,][]{sobel2021tropical}, TC intensities are projected to rise \citep{kang2015intensity, elsner2008intensity, sobel2016humanintensity} as are the frequency of rapid intensification events \citep{grondin2024climatology, bhatia2022potential}.
 In a 2$^{\circ}$C warming scenario, TC intensity is expected to increase by about 5\%, while the median projected change in the frequency of category 4–5 storms is a 13\% increase~\citep{knutson_tropical_2020}.
 In this context, accurate prediction of extreme TCs and their uncertainty is key for climate adaptation, and likely requires post-processing.

-In this study, rather than only exploring the direct abilities of AI weather models to predict TC intensity, we analyze their ability to provide a $0.25^\circ$-scale environment that supports improved TC intensity forecasts through post-processing, as illustrated in Fig.~\ref{fig:pipeline}.
+In this study, rather than only exploring the direct abilities of AI-based weather models to predict TC intensity, we analyze their ability to provide a $0.25^\circ$-scale environment that supports improved TC intensity forecasts through post-processing, as illustrated in Figure.~\ref{fig:pipeline}.
 Our evaluation approach deliberately avoids relying on storm tracking within NeWMs, since storm detection in ERA5-like fields is sensitive to the choice of tracking algorithm \citep{bourdin22}, which can lead to full misses and false alarms.

 Two main factors motivate our focus on post-processing global NeWMs rather than traditional NWP forecasts, as done in \cite{kieu2025nwp}.
 First, from an accessibility standpoint, post-processing AI model outputs with deep learning enables an end-to-end TC forecasting system that can run on a modern laptop.
 Second, and more fundamentally, we show that global AI weather models capture nontrivial patterns beyond what can be extracted from initial conditions alone.
 While our framework is tailored to NeWMs, it remains compatible with standard NWP output, provided the necessary meteorological fields are available.